 - Provide leadership and managerial skills for the improvement of health and nursing care within her/his scope of practice.

 - Engage in experiential learning through reflective practice and peer evaluation.
 Recognize the need for continuous personal and professional development to maintain competence in her/his practice.
 Conduct relevant research and publish findings to enhance education, practice, and management in nursing.
 To critique and utilize research results in improving nursing and health care.

 - Apply scientific, political, economic and social science knowledge in analyzing and addressing professional and societal problems.

 - Demonstrate professional knowledge, skills, and competence in health promotion, risk prevention and reduction, and the management and care of clients.

 - Demonstrate an understanding and appreciation of personal and professional values and recognize their impact on decision making and professional behavior as they relate to the provision of care of clients.

 - Demonstrate an understanding of how health care delivery systems are organized and financed and their effect on patient care services.

-- Demonstrate competence in the teaching, planning, implementation and evaluation of educational and health programmes for a variety of clients in difference settings.
+- Demonstrate competence in the teaching, planning, implementation, and evaluation of educational and health programs for a variety of clients in different settings.

-The three-year programme is divided into six semesters and each year is comprised of two semesters.
+The four-years program for both direct and equivalent is divided into eight semesters and each year is comprised of two semesters.

-The programme is tailored to meet the needs and challenges of the students.
+The program is tailored to meet the needs and challenges of the students.
 In Semesters 1 and 2, students are introduced to the Basic Biological Sciences and Communications Skills.